KhalilElAmine/Comment-Toxicity-Detection/README.md

      ```
 3. Navigate to the provided URL to open the gradio app
    ![Gradio App](GradioApp.png)
+4. You can signal a comment allowing you to save the comment and prediction result in a csv file.
+Offering a way for further data collection.
 ### Training your own model
 To train your own comment toxicity model, follow these steps: